 Best Roofing Materials

 Slate tile is one of the most common roofing materials available.
 This material has been used for centuries and is suitable for a wide range of weather conditions.
 Slate is robust and adds to the look of any home.
 It comes in a wide range of attractive colors to suit various tastes and requirements.
+The siding and roofing company, Safe Harbor Exteriors and others will offer various options.
 Lighter shades of this roofing material prevent too much heat being absorbed into your home.
 This material needs very little maintenance because of its natural durability.

 Terracotta roofs are a familiar sight in warmer countries where the temperature can soar during the summer months.
 Terracotta tiles are lighter in color than many other types of roofing materials.
 This means they absorb less heat and are not as affected by the sun as other types of roofing materials.
 These tiles are baked in a kiln or similar type of oven.
 This makes them harder and more capable of withstanding different adverse weather conditions.